Part 1: Choose Your Coverage

 General liability insurance typically covers your legal costs and damages from any lawsuit dealing with injury and property damage caused directly or indirectly by your business or your staff.

 Even if you pay close attention to safety and have all your participants sign waivers, you can’t prevent all accidents.
-And even if you’re eventually cleared of any charges against you, you can still get hit with huge legal bills that can be impossible for a small business to pay.
+Even if you’re eventually cleared of any charges against you, you can still get hit with huge legal bills that can be impossible for a small business to pay.

 Physical injury refers to bodily getting hurt, but “personal injury” covers lawsuits that deal with things like libel, slander, and unfair business practices.